Have you seen African serval?

 - Hyenas, African wild dogs, leopards.

-Early detection is essential for preventing pest establishment.
-If you have seen or are in possession of an African serval, contact Biosecurity Queensland on 13 25 23.
+If you have seen or are in possession of an African serval, contact our Customer Service Centre within 24 hours.

-- This is a prohibited invasive animal under the Biosecurity Act 2014.
+- The African serval is a prohibited invasive animal under the Biosecurity Act 2014.